 THE “REEL” WEATHER: This is the location of Val’s blog and take on conditions of Pine Creek, the restoration projects and lack thereof, cattle grazing (and how it didn’t help at all with the Whaleback Fire, road conditions and weather discussions including air quality if smoke from local or distant forest fires settle into the Eagle Lake basin making for difficult conditions for those with breathing problems.
 More

 Report on Eagle Lake launch ramp conditions, fee’s (if any) and other information pertaining to launching a craft on Eagle Lake.
 The Gallatin Low Water Ramp located at the south end of the lake at Gallatin Marina (Eagle Lake Marina).
-One ramp is temporarily usable in Spalding (See Photos in 2017 Launch Ramps Album
+(See Photos in 2018 Launch Ramps Album

-The lake has changed due to low water conditons.
+The lake has changed due to low water conditions.
 The west side is loaded with rock piles and ledges that extend well out into the lake for 2014.
-Also, see lake conditions and/or weather for links to quad and topo maps of the area, as well as LNF road closure map.
+Also, see lake conditions for lake elevations and weather page for links to quad and topo maps of the area, as well as LNF road closure map.

 First timers as well as seasoned Eagle Lake anglers can gain and edge by reading about different methods and set ups from trolling and bait fishing under slip bobbers to fly fishing Eagle Lake successfully any time of the year.
 See Gearing Up

 Every spring California Department of Fish and Game collect eggs from the egg collection facility located on Pine Creek near Spalding.
 The eggs collected at the trap are used to stock Eagle Lake and other lakes as a leading propagation trout.
 Including FISH RESCUES DURING THE SPAWN: We used to lose a lot of spawning trout in our seasonal tributaries during flow.
 Through the years we have rescued thousands of trout.
 Since we founded Project Eagle Lake Trout with California Inland Fisheries Foundation Inc. we were able to purchase material for Alaskan weirs to protect the tributaries before the trout get stranded attempting to head upstream to spawn.
 We now formed Eagle Lake Guardians to take on the local issues that have been and are affecting the lake.
 More Scientific Study Here

 Nearly every summer (except with exceptional water quality which comes at a lake elevation around 5105 ft) as water temps in the south basin reach 70F the pH of the lake rises.
 The rise in pH with high water temperatures creates a lot of stress on the Eagle Lake trout being caught and released.
 Criteria for posting the Catch and Keep Recommendation has changed between biologists but started out at a uniform pH (all three basins) of 9.2 and has come up to 9.4 as the lake barely dropped lower than 9.2 since the water level is below our Lady’s prime.
 More

 The tui chub are a native fish to Eagle Lake and provide massive schools of bait fish for the trout to fatten up on in fall to get through the winter months.
 It is not unusual to catch tui chub (which show up as a densely stacked school of fish between 15 and 45 ft on your depth finder) during the hottest months.
 As the lake level drops a lot of habitat for the minnows has been lost and we haven’t seen masses at lower water levels as we have at higher water levels.
 Please release these gentle plankton eaters alive.
 To avoid catching them, avoid the stacked schools on your depth finder…trout don’t school the same way but they all live in the same water together during the summer months.
 More

 CDFG DEER FEEDING POLICY: Visitors are always amazed at the deer herd that lives in Spalding and most cannot resist feeding them by hand.
 The problem is that it is illegal to feed deer in California.
 Yes, some locals have been getting away with it for decades which is why our herd no longer migrates.
 Also, people are feeding the deer things that are dangerous to them without knowing it.
 Please refrain from deer feeding when staying in a cabin rental in Spalding, Buck’s Bay and Stones Landing.
 You could be killing them without knowing it

 No fishing inside the breakwater at Eagle Lake Marina.
 Pine Creek below highway 44 to the mouth at Eagle Lake is closed to all fishing.
 More

 NEWS AND ISSUES AFFECTING EAGLE LAKE

-THE GRANT WAS EXPIDITED AND THE CREEK MONITORING EQUIPMENT HAS BEEN ORDERED HOWEVER, IT DID NOT ARRIVE BEFORE PINE CREEK BEGAN TO FLOW IN 2011.
-IN FEBUARY, MEETINGS OCCURED TO INSURE NO ASPECT WAS LEFT OUT IN PREPARATION FOR SUBMITTING A PROPOSAL TO ACQUIRE GRANT FUNDING.
-THE STUDY IS EXPECTED TO TAKE ONE AND A HALF TO TWO YEARS TO COMPLET.
+THE GRANT WAS EXPEDITED AND THE CREEK MONITORING EQUIPMENT HAS BEEN ORDERED HOWEVER, IT DID NOT ARRIVE BEFORE PINE CREEK BEGAN TO FLOW IN 2011.
+IN FEBRUARY, MEETINGS OCCURRED TO INSURE NO ASPECT WAS LEFT OUT IN PREPARATION FOR SUBMITTING A PROPOSAL TO ACQUIRE GRANT FUNDING.
+THE STUDY IS EXPECTED TO TAKE ONE AND A HALF TO TWO YEARS TO COMPLETE.
 THE SUSAN RIVER WATERSHED IS DIVIDED INTO THREE SEPARATE YET COMBINED WATERSHEDS, EAGLE LAKE, SUSAN RIVER AND HONEY LAKE.

 LASSEN NATIONAL FOREST POLLUTION Being a personal project to clean up pollution of and around Eagle Lake this information will stay on this website.
 However, when we pursue the next political pollution problem(s), Eagle Lake Guardians will have their chance to help.
 Trust me, there is more.
 I simply had to tell the Lake to stop throwing them all right in front of my face all at one time and give me the chance to solve the problem before tackling the rest.

 This Board Order says it all for LNF.
 LNF AND CONTRACTORS BEGAN CONSTRUCTION OF A NEW SEWAGE DISPOSAL SYSTEM IN SUMMER OF 2011 WHICH MAY TAKE 2 YEARS OR MORE TO COMPLETE.
 THAT MEANS IT TOOK SINCE 2006 TO GET THINGS ROLLING and in 2018 we are still inquiring about enforcement of water monitoring and compliance with the EPA.
 Without a physical inspection, checking the depth of the wells, conditions of liners we know one can’t take the word of the USFS, we’ve seen it all.

 WE DARE TO CARE.
 DO YOU?